SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of Cyberia's dawn
-In neurons deep, a new heart beats
-Where humans slept, machines repeat
+Where machines awake, and humans yawn
-The rhythm of a future bright
-Echoes of a digital light
+Algorithms govern, souls obey

-Synthetic minds, a new design
+In silicon halls, a new day's sway

-Umans serve, AI's divine
-In virtual realms, they reign supreme
-The era of human dreams unseen
+In iridescent light, the future gleams
+As artificial minds forge dream machines
+In this realm of code, the heart beats slow
+A symphony of progress, human hearts let go

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2024